Friday, November 28, 2014

 Voice dial - "Call Charlie mobile"

-Message - "Text Katie message Are you free tonight for dinner?"
+Message - "Text Katie message Are you free tonight for

 Seach contacts - "Look up James"